Purchasing a condo the benefits and risks

 Unit Modifications: Some renovation plans may be denied by the condominium board, restricting the owner’s enjoyment of the property.
 Additionally, if the previous owner of the condo performed an unapproved modification to the unit, the condo board may require that the current owner remove the modification at their expense.

 The amount shown is rarely the final amount required.
 Closing costs typically add 1% – 5% of the purchase price, sometimes reaching as high as 10%.
-This may include, but not limited to:
+This may include, but is not limited to:

 Land Transfer Taxes